Overview

 Share dialog box in Mural

-By default the ‘Can edit’ option is enabled meaning that visitors can edit any content in the mural, excluding any content that has been locked by the mural facilitator.
+By default, the ‘Can edit’ permission is enabled on the visitor link meaning that visitors can edit content on the mural board, excluding any content that has been locked by the mural facilitator.
+The creator of the mural is automatically set as the facilitator.

-Exclamation mark iconImportant: We recommend you share the link with students in the context of the task or activity they are using MURAL for.
-For example, if you've provided instructions for a MURAL activity in Learning Space, we'd recommend you publish the link there.
-For Falmouth Online mural links could be pasted into a Discussion forum or an Announcement.
+Exclamation mark iconImportant: Digital Learning recommend you share the visitor link with students in the context of the task or activity they are using MURAL for.
+For example, if you've provided instructions for a mural activity in Learning Space, we'd recommend you add the link and password there.
+For Falmouth Online, mural links and passwords could be pasted into a Discussion forum or an Announcement.

 Visitor link view